 - The definition of a similarity scoring function depends on the feature design.
 Hence, there is not a single measure or best-practice but individual metrics depending on the following aspects - Segmentation: we can divide a media file into segments.
 For instance, objects in an image, time windows in an audio or video file, sequence and shots in a video.
 Feature extraction either describes the entire media file (global descriptor) or apply only to segments (local/temporal descriptor).
 The similarity functions for local descriptors may include partial match query, while the function on global descriptors can not do so. - Invariances: feature design focuses on the extraction of robust descriptors.
 Robustness denotes the ability of a descriptor to remain the same (or change only little) given transformations of the original media file.
 For example, an image descriptor is scale invariant, if the value does not change significantly if the image is scaled up or down.
 Similarly, an audio descriptor is invariant to background noise, if the extracted information (e.g., speech) is not impacted if background noise is added or eliminated.
-Invariances impact the selection of a similarity function, especially if the similarity definition is based on a different set of invariances than the underlying features. - Normalization: a common problem of data manipulation is the need to normalize value ranges before combining them.
-For instance, if we deal with 10-dimensional feature vectors and use an Euclidean distance to describe similarity, the ranges of all dimensions should be normalized to allow for such a combined distance measure.
-Otherwise, the dimension with the large range will dominate the ones with small ranges.
-Normalization also encompasses dimensionality reduction and correlation analysis.
+Invariances impact the selection of a similarity function, especially if the similarity definition is based on a different set of invariances than the underlying features. - Normalization: before combining For instance, if we deal with 10-dimensional feature vectors and use and operation of a second stance to describe similarity, the ranges of all dimensions with the large range dominate to ones with small ranges. and correlation analysis.
 Assume again the 10-dimensional feature vector: if several dimensions strongly correlate, the Euclidean distance grows faster for changes of these correlated values (the difference becomes replicated in multiple dimensions) than in uncorrelated dimensions.
-Dimensionality reduction (Principal Component Analysis) eliminates correlation.
-Alternatively, a special quadratic function can be used to adjust for the correlation.
+Dimensionality reduction (Propared to adjust for the correlation.

 - A very common method to measure similarity is through a distance function.
 Assume we have a feature space \mathbb{R}^d with d dimensions.
-A query Q is mapped into this feature space yielding a feature vector $\mathbf{q} \in \mathbb{R}^d$.
-The same mapping leads to feature vectors $\mathbf{p}i \in \mathbb{R}^d$ for each of the media objects P_i .
+A query Q is mapped into this feature space yielding a feature vector $q \in \mathbb{R}^d$.
+The same mapping leads to feature vectors $p_i \in \mathbb{R}^d$ for each of the media objects P_i .
 In case of uncorrelated dimensions, a weighted L_k -norm is a good selection to measure distances - The weights are chosen such that the ranges of all dimensions become comparable.
 Several strategies exist to compute the weights.
 Here are two examples:

-$$w_j = \frac{1}{\max{i} p{i,j} - \min{i} p{i,j}}$$
+$$w_j = \frac{1}{\max_i p{i,j} - \min_i p{i,j}}$$

-$w_j = \frac{1}{\sigma_j}$ with σ_j being the standard deviation of values in dimension j
+$$w_j = \frac{1}{\sigma_i}$$ with σ_j being the standard deviation of values in dimension j

-- The distance between the query vector \mathbf{q} and media vector \mathbf{p}i is then: - L1-norm or Manhattan distance:
+- The distance between the query vector $m{q}$ and media vector $m{p}i$ is then:

+- L1-norm or Manhattan distance:

+- L2-norm or Euclidean Distance: